Delphox/delphox.github.io/docs/log_crash.md

 Install Logcat Reader: [https://play.google.com/store/apps/details?id=com.dp.logcatapp](https://play.google.com/store/apps/details?id=com.dp.logcatapp)

-Follow any guide on how to setup adb between your PC and phone, example: [https://www.youtube.com/watch?v=vr0GLIufzkM](https://www.youtube.com/watch?v=vr0GLIufzkM). **Note:** on Xiaomi/MIUI devices, also toggle "USB Debugging (Security Settings)" in Developer Tools.
+Follow any guide on how to setup adb between your PC and phone, example: [https://www.youtube.com/watch?v=vr0GLIufzkM](https://www.youtube.com/watch?v=vr0GLIufzkM). **Note:** on some devices, e.g. Xiaomi/MIUI,  you must enable “USB Debugging (Security Settings)” in Developer Tools.

 **Steps:**
 1. Pair your phone to your computer using the video above or any other guide, until your device appears when using the shell command: ```adb devices```